jktrn/jktrn/readme.md

 ### 👤 What I'm up to
 - 🚩 Currently participating in jeopardy-style CTFs freelance.
 Feel free to invite me!
-- 🌱 Learning more about binex/pwn, ret2libc, and cracking shells!
+- 🌱 Learning more about static website building and hosting.
 - ✍️ Creating **[documentation](https://github.com/htpa-tsa/cyber)** for **[@htpa-tsa](https://github.com/htpa-tsa)**'s cybersecurity team.

 <hr>